tensorlayer/TensorLayer/README.md

 # Academic and Industry Users

-TensorLayer is in an active development stage and has an open community.
+TensorLayer has an open and fast growing community.
 It has been widely used by researchers from Imperial College London, Carnegie Mellon University, Stanford University, Tsinghua University, UCLA, Linköping University and etc., as well as engineers from Google, Microsoft, Alibaba, Tencent, Penguins Innovate, ReFULE4, Bloomberg, GoodAILab and many others.